urbancompasspony/balloon/README.md

 @reboot sleep 15; bash /path/to/auto-ballooning

 This method it's not guaranteed, the best behavior is running once, manually, at boot of the server!

+# Observations

+NEVER RENAME THE CODE!
+Use this name "balloon-2395" when running.
+The code will check itself if it is already running on "ps aux" processes, this to NEVER run more than one instance at time!
+If the code runs multiple times, on loops, it will reduce VM RAM untill Out Of Memory situations.